playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

-# TypeScript Intermediates

-## Type Generics
+---
+{
+    title: "TypeScript Intermediates - Type Generics",
+    description: 'An introduction to the type generic functionality in TypeScript',
+    published: '2019-09-26T05:12:03.284Z',
+    author: 'crutchcorn',
+    tags: ['typescript', 'polymorphic functions', 'functional programming'],
+    attached: [],
+    license: 'cc-by-nc-sa-4'
+}
+---

+While working in various projects, you may come across a weird looking syntax in the codebase `<>`.
+No no, not JSX, we're of course talking about type generics.
+They'll appear next to function calls (`callFn<T>()`), TypeScript types (`Array<any>`), and more.

-Type generics are a way to handle abstract types in your function.
-They almost act as a variable for types in that they contain information about the way your types will function.
+_Type generics are a way to handle abstract types in your function._ **They act as a variable for types in that they contain information about the way your types will function.** They're very powerful in their right, and their usage is not just restricted to TypeScript.
+You'll see many of these concepts applied under very simiar terminology in various language.
+Enough on that, however, let's dive into how to use them! 🏊‍

-### The Problem #{generic-usecase-setup}
+# The Problem #{generic-usecase-setup}

+Type generics — on the highest level — _allow you to accept abitrary data in place of strict typing in order to broaden up a type's scope_.

-For example, if you wanted to return the same type as the prop, you would have a hard time doing that without type generics.
-Take the following:
+For example, if you wanted to make a function that took an argument of `returnProp` and returned the `returnProp` value itself ([the formal name for a function like this is an **identity function**](https://en.wikipedia.org/wiki/Identity_function)).
+In order to provide a typing for a function like this, you might have a hard time doing that without type generics.

+Take the following implementation and consider it's limitations:

 ```typescript
 function returnProp(returnProp: string): string {